wazuh/wazuh-documentation/source/user-manual/registering/agent-enrollment.rst

 By default, the agent runs the enrollment process with the settings below:

-- Same server address configured for reporting in the ``<client><server><address>`` section.
+- Same server address configured for reporting in the ``<client><server><address>`` section
-- Agent name extracted from the hostname of the operating system.
+- Agent name extracted from the hostname of the operating system
-- No agent belongship to groups.
+- Agents not belonging to groups
-- Registration without password nor certificate validation.
+- Registration without password nor certificate validation

 Additionally, every possible configuration available as options for ``agent-auth`` binary can be set in ``ossec.conf`` under the section ``<enrollment>``.
 Each time an agent enrolls, it uses this configuration to request the key.